muppet9010/factorio-muppet-streamer/README.md

 # factorio-muppet-streamer

 Adds actions that a streamer can let chat activate to make their games more dynamic and interactive.
-These features are more complicated than can be achieved via simple RCON commands and are highly customisable within the command.
+These features are more complicated than can be achieved via simple Lua scripting and are highly customisable within the command/remote interface calls.